akauppi/MyZWave/README.md

-# My Home Assistant
+# My ZWave

+This used to be called "MyHomeAssistant", but I have the feel HA is not really welcome in the equation.
+I just need it for scheduling, and it comes with ... so much. :/

+Thus changing the title.

-Running [Home Assistant](https://www.home-assistant.io) within Docker, under Windows 10.
+Running [Home Assistant](https://www.home-assistant.io) within Docker, under Windows 10 Home.

 ## Design criteria

 ### Safety

-I don't want to give the Docker container `privileged: true` rights (i.e. ability to do anything with the host Windows).
+I don't want to give the Docker container `privileged: true` rights (i.e. ability to do anything with the host Windows), or `networking: host` for that matter, either.

 Instead, we bridge the dongle to WSL using USB/IP.
+ZWave-JS-UI takes care of handling the peripherals.

 ### Persistence